Polk State College Global Studies Program Course Certification Requirements

-To have a course admitted into the Global Studies Program, the faculty member is required to complete the Faculty Course Submission Form and submit it to the Global Studies Program Committee for approval.
+To have a course admitted into the Global Studies Program, the faculty member will need to complete the Faculty Course Submission Form.
+To access the course submission form, please enter your Canvas credentials when prompted.
 When completing the form, the committee asks that instructors consider the following questions:

 - What are students expected to learn from the global/transnational elements of the course?